 This video covers different types of methods which are applied in transdisciplinary research, as well as how new inter- and transdisciplinary methods emerge.
 The presentation also includes an epistemological order of methods for transdisciplinary research and a conceptual model for a reflexive transdisciplinary research process.

-Video (32 minutes): “Mixing and Coupling Methods in Transdisciplinary Research and Research-Based Learning” presented by Ulli Vilsmaier and Matthias Bergmann was a plenary talk at the First Global Conference on Research Integration and Implementation held in Canberra in Australia, online and at three co-conferences (Lueneburg in Germany, The Hague in the Netherlands and Montevideo in Uruguay), 8-11 September 2013.
+Video (32 minutes; YouTube link at end of this page): “Mixing and Coupling Methods in Transdisciplinary Research and Research-Based Learning” presented by Ulli Vilsmaier and Matthias Bergmann was a plenary talk at the First Global Conference on Research Integration and Implementation held in Canberra in Australia, online and at three co-conferences (Lueneburg in Germany, The Hague in the Netherlands and Montevideo in Uruguay), 8-11 September 2013.
 The Microsoft PowerPoint presentation from the video is available as a PDF (711KB).

 Posted: November 2014